 Introduces the study of ethics and moral philosophy, including its historical development, the major figures within that history, and ethical and moral issues that face us today.
-This course presents the ideas of great thinkers throughout history and encourages students' own thinking on various ethical and moral issues.
+This course presents the perspectives of various schools of thought and encourages students' own critical thinking on ethical and moral issues in dialogue with others.

-Introduces students to the personal use of mathematics and the applications for various business disciplines.
-This course will explore the business applications of linear functions, quadratic functions, and systems of linear equations.
-Emphasis will be placed on the use of Excel to solve real-world business problems.
+Introduces students to the personal use of mathematics to explore arithmetic-based and algebra-based business applications including linear functions, quadratic functions, and systems of linear equations.